Lab Policies

 • Lab meetings (once a week) are informal and for the sole purpose of updating and getting feedback from the lab.
 They are NOT for ‘showing off’ or for judging others.
 I aim for an interactive atmosphere where all trainees can ask questions and express ideas / criticisms in a safe space.

-• Journal clubs (once a week) are an opportunity for the lab to discuss research papers or other topics (i.e. lab culture, promoting equity and education accessibility) that are important to the lab.
+• Regular Journal clubs are an opportunity for the lab to discuss research papers or other topics (i.e. lab culture, promoting education accessibility) that are important to the lab.

 • I encourage my trainees to attend at least one conference per year and present their research.